muratk5n/thirdwave/en/index.md

 ---

-Euractiv: "On China visit, Lula says US should stop ‘encouraging’ war in Ukraine"

----

 NL Times: "The Dutch government has issued 91 waivers from sanctions against Russia since the country invaded Ukraine late in February, RTL Nieuws reports after talking to the Ministries"